Blog

 The scrutiny extends beyond mere documentation, often incorporating background checks, reference verification, and sometimes direct contact with issuing authorities.
 Such steps help organizations evaluate the standing and legitimacy of the credentials.
 By adhering to these protocols, entities can make informed decisions, uphold their standards, and mitigate potential risks associated with unverified claims.

-Credential Verification Fundamentals
+Credential Verification Process Fundamentals

 Understanding Credential Types